Punisher

-In feature films, Dolph Lundgren portrayed the character in the 1989 film The Punisher, as did Thomas Jane in the 2004 film The Punisher, and Ray Stevenson in 2008's Punisher: War Zone.
-Jon Bernthal portrayed the character in the second season of Daredevil and the spin-off The Punisher, set in the Marvel Cinematic Universe (MCU).
+In feature films, the character has been portrayed by Dolph Lundgren in The Punisher (1989), by Thomas Jane in The Punisher (2004), and by Ray Stevenson in Punisher: War Zone (2008).
+Jon Bernthal portrays the character in the Marvel Cinematic Universe, appearing in the second season of Daredevil (2016), the spin-off series The Punisher (2017–2019), the first season of Daredevil: Born Again (2025), and is scheduled to return in an untitled Punisher television special, the second season of Born Again, and Spider-Man: Brand New Day (all three in 2026).
+The Punisher has enjoyed some mainstream success on television, making guest appearances on series such as Spider-Man and The Super Hero Squad Show, where the depiction of his violent behavior was toned down for family viewers.

 Publication history

-First appearance
+Creation

-The Punisher was conceived by Gerry Conway, then-writer of The Amazing Spider-Man, and was inspired by The Executioner, a popular book series created by author Don Pendleton, in which a Vietnam veteran, Mack Bolan, becomes a serial killer of criminals after the Mafia-related deaths of his family.
+The Punisher was conceived by Gerry Conway, a writer for The Amazing Spider-Man.
+Conway was inspired by The Executioner, a popular book series created by author Don Pendleton, in which a Vietnam veteran, Mack Bolan, becomes a mass murderer of criminals after the Mafia-related deaths of his family.
 Conway said in a 1987 interview that "I was fascinated by the Don Pendleton Executioner character, which was fairly popular at the time, and I wanted to do something that was inspired by that, although not to my mind a copy of it.
 And while I was doing the Jackal storyline, the opportunity came for a character who would be used by the Jackal to make Spider-Man's life miserable.
 The Punisher seemed to fit."

-Conway also helped design the character's distinctive costume.
-As Conway recalled in 2002, "In the '70s, when I was writing comics at DC and Marvel, I made it a practice to sketch my own ideas for the costumes of new characters—heroes and villains—which I offered to the artists as a crude suggestion representing the image I had in mind.
+Conway created the unique outfit for the character along with John Romita Sr. As Conway recalled in 2002, "In the '70s, when I was writing comics at DC and Marvel, I made it a practice to sketch my own ideas for the costumes of new characters—heroes and villains—which I offered to the artists as a crude suggestion representing the image I had in mind.
 I had done that with the Punisher at Marvel."
 Conway had drawn a character with a small death's head skull on one breast.
 Marvel art director John Romita, Sr. took the basic design and blew the skull up to huge size, taking up most of the character's chest.
 Amazing Spider-Man penciller Ross Andru was the first artist to draw the character for publication.

-Stan Lee, then Marvel's editor-in-chief, recalled in 2005 that he had suggested the character's name:
+Stan Lee, then Marvel's editor-in-chief, claimed in 2005 that he had suggested the character's name: